Contextual Dynamic Pricing with Strategic Buyers: Regret Analysis

 \end{lemma} Lemma \ref{lemmaunA} reveals the estimate error of $\boldsymbol{\gamma}$ scales inversely with the repeat buyer rate.
 This implies that a higher repeat buyer rate leads to a lower estimation error, as more samples can be obtained to estimate $\boldsymbol{\gamma}$ when $\tau$ is higher.
 Now we establish an upper bound on the total expected regret for the strategic pricing policy in the case of an unknown marginal cost. \begin{theorem} Assume that the marginal cost $A$ is unknown by the seller.
 Under Assumptions \ref{a0}, \ref{a3}, \ref{a1} and \ref{a2}, using the strategic pricing policy (Algorithm \ref{alg2}), there exist constants $C_3^*>0$ and $C_4^*>0$ such that for $k>1$, the total expected regret satisfies

 \end{theorem} The regret bound is influenced by several interesting factors, including $\lambda_{Amin}$, $d$, $T$, and $\tau$.
 The relationship between the regret bound and the first three factors $\lambda_{Amin}$, $d$, and $T$ is similar to that established in Theorem \ref{theory2}.
 Here, we focus on analyzing the impact of the repeat buyer rate $\tau$ on the regret bound.
-As the repeat buyer rate $\tau$ increases, the seller obtains more samples that can be used to estimate the parameters $\boldsymbol{\gamma}$.
+The parameter $\tau$ represents the proportion of buyers who have made purchases during both the exploration and the exploitation phases.
+A higher value of $\tau$ results in more repeat buyers, providing more samples for the estimation of $A^{-1}\boldsymbol{\beta}_0$.
 This increase in the sample size leads to a more accurate estimation of $\boldsymbol{\gamma}$, as indicated by Lemma \ref{lemmaunA}.
 Consequently, the seller obtains a more precise estimate of the true feature $\boldsymbol{x}_t^0$, which translates to a lower regret.
 Theorem \ref{theory5} establishes that our proposed strategic pricing policy, even in the absence of prior knowledge regarding the marginal cost, attains the same regret upper bound of $O(\sqrt{T})$ as demonstrated in Theorem \ref{theory2}.